drhsqlite/pikchr/doc/teardown01.md

 The *basis* is C2.
 The *distance* is the same as the distance from C2 to C4, and so we use the expression "`dist(C2,C4)`".
-Notice here that we are able to refer to the nodes using their text annotations because the text annotations have the form of a valid object label - they begin with a capital letter and consists of alphanumerics and underscores.
+Notice here that we are able to refer to the nodes using their text annotations because the text annotations have the form of a valid object label: they begin with a capital letter and consist of alphanumerics and underscores.
-The *angle* is a compass heading - 0 to 360 degrees clockwise from from north.
+The *angle* is a compass heading: 0 to 360 degrees clockwise from north.
 A heading of 30 degrees means that there is a 60-degree angle between C2-C4 and C2-C3, thus establishing C2, C3, and C4 as the vertexes of an equilateral triangle.